 S.No.
 Issues Highlighted in the First Appeal No. 112/2018 by the Appellant First Response by the Project Proponent Final Verdict Remarks 1 Term of References (ToR) was not provided as per EIA 2006 as amended by notification dated 17.02.2020 The built-up area of the project is 1,37,879.64 sqm.
 And falls under item 8(a) of the schedule to EIA 2006 under Category B2. - As per the notification dated 17.02.2020 EIA 2006, the projects under Category A or B1 require preparation of ToR.
 However, as the project falls under category B2, it doesn't require EIA and can directly be taken for appraisal.
 2 EAC wrongly made the observation that Appeal no. 112/2018 was dismissed.
 A complete reading of the EC shows that it refers to the dismissal of the Appeal as infructuous and not on merits.
 The procedure, along with the result, is tainted by its very nature when the SEAC does not provide a compelling justification for its recommendation of the grant of EC. - 3 Suggestions made by the independent Committee constituted by the Tribunal vide order dated 27.02.2020 of creating a limitation on the basement to one due to the impact on the natural flow of groundwater not being considered.
-The suggestion was never put when PP presented before the committee.
+The suggestion was never put forwhenwhile PP presented before the committee.
 The plot falls in the Groundwater Discharge Zone, which was not disclosed in form I. SEAC/MoEF showed a total non-application of mind and a mechanical exercise of the grant of EC.
 Being on a groundwater discharge zone, any dewatering for a particular duration would directly impact the hydrology surrounding the adjacent sites, which cannot be overlooked.
-4 Office Memorandum dated 23.05.2019 issued by MoEF&CC (IA Division) under Tribunal's order passed in OA 176/2015 was not considered.
-The Tribunal cannot examine issues unrelated to the environment since NGT is not a plenary body with inherent powers to Tribunal doesn't have the jurisdiction to look into land use; hence, the issue of restriction of height and permissible FAR in the light of MPD-2021 as permitted by The sub-zone 13, within which the site falls, is a draft yet to be approved.
-The court relied on its judgment in Adil Singh vs. UoI and Ors., WP(C) No.
+4 Office Memorandum dated 23.05.2019 issued by MoEF&CC (IA Division) The Tribunal cannot examine issues unrelated to the Tribunal doesn't have the jurisdiction to look into land use; hence, the issue The sub-zone 13, within which the site falls, is a draft yet to be approved.